-Trump Signs Order to Tighten U.S. Customs Enforcement
+Trump Signs Order to Tighten U.S. Customs Enforcement (Process to Reactivate IORs Now Available)

-Trade Update • June 4, 2026
+Trade Update • June 4, 2026 | Updated June 27, 2026

 Key Points

-• Foreign importers of record (IORs) are barred from filing informal entries and face stricter bonding and compliance requirements for formal entries.
+- Foreign importers of record (IORs) are barred from filing informal entries and face stricter bonding and compliance requirements for formal entries.

-• All IORs must maintain good standing” with CBP; those tied to fentanyl, contraband, or customs violations lose import privileges entirely.
+- All IORs must maintain “good standing” with CBP; those tied to fentanyl, contraband, or customs violations lose import privileges entirely.

-• Penalty minimums are set at 50% of the assessed amount, with no mitigation for repeat offenders.
+- Penalty minimums are set at 50% of the assessed amount, with no mitigation for repeat offenders.

-• Importers must now disclose supply chain details, foreign tax identifiers, and certify compliance with forced labor and sanctions laws.
+- Importers must now disclose supply chain details, foreign tax identifiers, and certify compliance with forced labor and sanctions laws.

-• DHS has 180 days to overhaul the IOR registry, introduce risk-based tiering, and strengthen vetting of brokers, freight forwarders, and custodians.
+- DHS has 180 days to overhaul the IOR registry, introduce risk-based tiering, and strengthen vetting of brokers, freight forwarders, and custodians.

 President Trump signed an executive order on June 3, 2026, directing a comprehensive reform of U.S. customs enforcement.
 The order addresses longstanding gaps that have allowed importers to undervalue goods, conceal ownership, and avoid duty payments.
 CBP is directed to raise bonding requirements, tighten importer eligibility, expand disclosures, and accelerate disposal of non-compliant imports.
 Per the accompanying White House fact sheet, these reforms will not take effect immediately.
 Department of Homeland Security (DHS) and CBP will go through the standard rulemaking process, giving affected parties time to adjust operations.